 There is also news from Turkey that the Erdogan government can regulate cryptos in the upcoming months.
 As per the report of Coindesk, the Turkey government is set to regulate the cryptos.

 Recently Turkish President Recep Tayyip Erdogan also met with his El-Salvadorian counterpart Nyib Buklele.
 Bukele is also famous as the Crypto president due to his extensive support of the Crypto projects.

-El-Salvador is the only country in the world where Bitcoin is a legal tender.
-However, IMF and World Bank not looking happy from Nayib Bukele’s move.
+El Salvador is the only country in the world where Bitcoin is a legal tender.
+However, IMF and World Bank not looking happy with Nayib Bukele’s move.
 There are some more countries that can also regulate cryptos as digital assets in the upcoming months.